Logic programming: Constraint logic programming

+2005 ≤ T, T ≤ 2012, 2010 ≤ T, T < 2014.

 Constraint logic programming has been used to solve problems in such fields as civil engineering, mechanical engineering, digital circuit verification, automated timetabling, air traffic control, and finance.
 It is closely related to abductive logic programming.

+Datalog

+Datalog is a database definition language, which combines a relational view of data, as in relational databases, with a logical view, as in logic programming.